 There were two separate occasions of fieldwork that I undertook with my students to get familiar with these ecosystems.
 These are:

 1) a trip to the freshwater ecosystem of Balsahan by graduate students enrolled in the Dynamics of Ecosystems course, and

 2) a trip to the estuarine portion of Iwahig River.

 Both ecosystems exist in the City of Puerto Princesa.
 It would take about 15 minutes to get to these ecosystems and explore the resources found therein.

 We discovered a very diverse array of wildlife in the upper freshwater portion of the Balsahan River.
 Among these is a species of Insulamon, a crab endemic (or only found) to Palawan.

 Eventually, Dr. Hendrik Freitag, animal ecologist of Ateneo de Manila University, identified the crab as Insulamon palawanense in 2012.
 It was featured in the National Geographic Online Magazine.
-Dr. Freitag happened to visit Palawan State University and saw the picture in one of my online articles.
+Dr. Freitag happened to visit Palawan State University where I teach and saw the picture in one of my online articles.
 He confirmed the crab indeed belongs to the same species he discovered.